Ableton/link/TEST-PLAN.md

 audible discontinuity should occur.

 ### BEATTIME-2: App's beat time does not change if another participant joins its session.
-- Open App and **enable** Link. - Start playing. - Open LinkHut, whenusing QLinkHut **enable** Link **&rArr;** No beat time jump or audible discontinuity should occur in the App.
+- Open App and **enable** Link. - Start playing. - Open LinkHut, when using QLinkHut **enable** Link **&rArr;** No beat time jump or audible discontinuity should occur in the App.